 Those injured by distracted truck drivers deserve compensation

-Injuries resulting from collisions between commercial trucks and passenger vehicles can cause severe injuries or even kill the people in the smaller vehicle.
-When that tragic crash is the result of negligence, e.g., distraction, on the part of the commercial driver, the injured victims in the other vehicle shouldn’t have to pay the price.
+Commercial truck accidents can cause severe injuries or even kill the people in the smaller vehicle.
+When that tragic crash is the result of negligence, e.g., distracted driving, on the part of the commercial driver, the injured victims in the other vehicle shouldn’t have to pay the price.

 Many factors, including equipment issues or even driver exhaustion, can contribute to collisions caused by commercial trucks.
 If you have reason to believe that distraction or texting played a role in a crash that injured you or loved ones, you should take steps to pursue justice.